 Horten's unbraced monoplanes seemingly took Dunne's formula to its ultimate conclusion.
 Yet unlike Dunne he never really conquered proverse yaw, relying on Frise ailerons and drag rudders to coordinate turns.
 His understanding remains debatable.
 It is unfortunate that when questioned he changed his tune on occasion for one reason or another, while Lee's and Bowers' accounts of him are a little too apt to reference each other in a disturbing circularity.
 One needs to track down the truth about that Ph.D thesis.

 Dunne's monoplanes would have benefited from drag rudders for the opposite reason, the ability not to correct but to induce sideslip.
 This manoeuvre is not only useful in losing height while travelling only a short distance when needed, but is also essential in landing across the wind.
-Dunne was forced to fly downwind of his landing site, then turn into the wind for his landing run.
+Dunne learned to fly downwind of his landing site, then turn into the wind for the run in.
 On occasion he was forced into a crosswind landing and, unable to stop his plane crabbing sideways over the ground, crash-landed badly.
-The obvious solution on his biplanes, so obvious that many assume it to have been done as a matter of course, was to add independent rudders to the endplates.
+The obvious solution on his biplanes, so obvious that many assume it to have been done as a matter of course, would have been to add independent rudders to the endplates.
 Swinging one rudder out would induce both a side force and a drag force (Some successful twin-finned tailless aircraft have since had such an arragement).
 But he was too fixated on simplicity of control for the untrained pilot, ever to consider adding a rudder bar.

 Whether tailed or fuselaged or no, provided the basic design is viable, nowadays most if not all of the desired flight characteristics can be programmed into a flight control system.
 Some years after Northrop's death, his company succeeded with the B-2 stealth bomber by using computers to make up for its aerodynamic shortfalls.
 So why bother with the aerodynamic subtleties any more?

 The technical answer is threefold.
-Firstly, the quest for ultimate aerodynamic cleanliness is also the quest for ultimate efficiency, yielding the lightest weight and lowest drag for any given payload – and hence also the maximum speed and range and lowest operating cost with any given engine.
-Secondly, in the absence of expensive, weighty and unreliable digital control systems, proverse yaw can greatly improve the handling characeristics of such highly efficient airframes, especially when safety is paramount, such as in the stall or when landing in a crosswind.
-For a drone, this can greatly reduce the workload demanded of the control computer, yielding a faster time to market and a lighter system allowing greater payload capacity and/or performance.
+Firstly, the quest for ultimate aerodynamic cleanliness is also the quest for ultimate efficiency, yielding the lightest weight and lowest drag for any given payload – and hence also the maximum speed and range, lowest operating cost and least damage to the environment with any given engine.
+Secondly, in the absence of complex, expensive and error-prone digital flight systems, proverse yaw can greatly improve the handling characeristics of such highly efficient airframes, especially when safety is paramount, such as in the stall or when landing in a crosswind.
+This can significantly reduce the workload demanded of the control computer, yielding a faster time to market and a lighter, cheaper system.
 Thirdly, the military quest for stealth is also the quest to remove any and every extraneous feature from the physical shape.
 That includes not only the tail, but also the flashes of reflection produced by control surfaces.
-Proverse yaw helps significantly in this last, while tailless is better than tailed, the flying wing better still, the finless all-wing best of all.
+Proverse yaw helps significantly in this last, while tailless is better than tailed, the flying wing better still, the finless all-wing stealthiest of all.